Return to index page

 Sketch of a stone quay wall eith timber baulks at a wood yard (the tide is out)

+The sketch also shows how to avoid cutting a ship model down to waterline, simply have it on a river berth when the tide is out.
 On some quays they had a heavy iron or timber grid, timbers about a foot square with a length or two running parallel to the quay wall and several extending outward at right angles from the quay and resting on these longitudinal's.
 Where these were available the flat bottomed river craft could settle as the tide went out, keeping them level for loading and preventing them bedding down into the mud.

 In docks on river banks the quay was often a wooden structure built on piles extending out over the bank.
 Poured concrete was used for dock walls from the 1880's but this would only have been used in more affluent docks and harbours.